Create, install, and update a managed solution

 This option overwrites any unmanaged customizations previously performed on components included in this solution.
 All updates included in this solution will take effect.

 You may want to direct people who install your managed solution to use the Overwrite customizations option when investigating issues where the customizations conflict with the behavior of your solutions.
 They should always export their unmanaged solutions first so that they can re-apply them if they need to.

-Package and Distribute Extensions with Dynamics 365 for Customer Engagement apps Solution
+Package and Distribute Extensions with Dynamics 365 Customer Engagement (on-premises) Solution

 Introduction to Solutions